 This is where our Band's name came from... it's The Damnedest Thing how it just pops out.

-The Damnedest Thing is a mature band made up of four like minded musicians with over 25 years of experience each.
+The Damnedest Thing is a mature band made up of five like minded musicians with over 25 years of experience each.

 Kevin Abernathy started playing drums in 5th grade and escalated thru the drum line over the next few years finally finding the quads and quints as his love.

 By the age of 15 Kevin was behind a full 'rocker set' while soaking in all of the technical aspects the drum line could teach and more.
 While still in high school Kevin was invited overseas in a nationally respected drum line.
 After High School, Kevin continued progression of his skills and was able to drive many bands' rhythm sections, therefore earning him recognition as a brutally powerful, yet controlled drummer.

 Kevin Jones was born into a family of musicians and picked up the guitar at an early age.
 After honing his skills on a bunch of Skynyrd and Floyd he developed his rhythm/lead style.
 He started in several outfits but found a liking to rock, the harder the better.